Raarav/Weekly_Problems/week_2/README.md

 Given an array of integers, find a combination of four elements in the array whose sum is equal to a given value X.

 Input:
 First line consists of an integer N, denoting the number of elements in an array.
 Second line consists of N spaced array elements.
-Third line of will have X.
+Third line of input will have X.

 Output:
 Single line output, print 1 if combination is found else 0.